privacypass/challenge-bypass-extension/README.md

 - In the following we may use 'pass' or 'token' interchangeably.
 In short, a token refers to the random nonce that is blind signed by the edge.

 - A pass refers to the object that the extension sends to the edge in order to bypass an internet challenge.
 We will safely assume throughout that challenges manifest themselves as CAPTCHAs

+### Configuration

+The configuration of Privacy Pass is now determined by the values set in config.js.
+We have currently have an example configuration along with one that is used for bypassing Cloudflare CAPTCHAs.
+Integrating with Privacy Pass essentially amounts to writing a new configuration.
+We provide documentation of each of the config options in [CONFIG.md](https://github.com/privacypass/challenge-bypass-extension/blob/master/CONFIG.md).

 ### Workflow